OmarElati/holbertonschool-validation/module1_task2/README.md

 Before building the website, make sure you have the following requirements:

-- Go-Hugo: The website is built using Go-Hugo, a static site generator.
-Make sure Go-Hugo is installed on your system.
+- Go-Hugo: The website is built using Go-Hugo, a static site generator.Make sure Go-Hugo is installed on your system.
+- Make

 ## Lifecycle